 For an average Indian biker fuel efficiency is one of most important factor while buying or running a motorcycle.
 In this story, let us present some key factors that affect bike’s fuel efficiency.

 Aerodynamics: Aerodynamics is concerned with motion in air.
 The more easily a motorcycle cuts through air, the easier it will be for its engine to move ahead.
 This is precisely the reason why aerodynamically better engineered motorcycles are faster and also consume relatively lesser fuel.

 Tyres: Oversized and wider tyres increase drag and reduce the fuel efficiency of bikes.

 Gear Changes: This is probably one of the biggest dependency of motorcycles.
 The more you change gears during a ride, the more the fuel it will drink.
 On the other hand, if you frequently continue to drag a motorcycle in higher gears (so much so that it starts gasping) it will also not be very fuel efficient.
 Hence, it is always advisable to ride your motorcycle in appropriate gear based on the situation it is in.

 Weight: Unnecessary accessories like excessively heavy crash guards, enveloping guards on scooters, oversize horns all add to the weight and consequently reduce fuel efficiency.
-On a 100kg bike even a 5kg increase will have an adverse effect on fuel consumption.
+On a 120 kg bike even a 5-8 kg increase will have an adverse effect on fuel consumption.

-Cleanliness: Any leaks will be immediately noticeable on a clean bike and in a roundabout way will have an effect on the fuel efficiency.
-Dirt on the chain, in between moving parts etc will increase drag and consequently lower fuel efficiency.
+Cleanliness: Any leaks will be immediately noticeable on a clean bike.
+Dirt on the chain, in between moving parts etc will also increase drag and consequently lower fuel efficiency.